Are you eager to start wearing your baby but feeling overwhelmed and intimidated by all the babywearing options?

-- Consider how old your baby is.
-If they are unable to support their neck on their own, you will need to make sure your baby carrier is adequately designed to support a newborn.
+- Consider your baby’s age.
+If they cannot support their neck on their own, you will need to make sure your baby carrier is adequately designed to support a newborn.
 This will keep your baby safe while wearing them.

-Wraps are a long piece of fabric you tie around your body to hold your baby.
+A baby wrap is a long piece of fabric you tie around your body to hold your baby.
 You can choose a stretchy wrap that is easier for beginners to master or a woven wrap that will hold your baby from newborn to preschool.
-The choices are limitless in this form of babywearing.
+The choices are limitless.

 Why Should I Consider a Wrap?

 Wraps are to the babywearing world what Von Dutch hats were to my high school — all the cool kids have them!
-But, baby wraps can also be intimidating to try, especially for a parent new to babywearing.
-Still, don’t let fear hold you back because wraps can be a lot of fun too.
+But baby wraps can also be intimidating to try, especially for a parent new to babywearing.
+Still, don’t let fear hold you back because wraps can be a lot of fun.

 The Cons of Using a Wrap

 A stretchy wrap, for example, does not offer a lot of support.
-So, it is best used in the newborn stage alone and cannot be used to back carry as it is not sturdy enough to ensure safety.
+It is best used in the newborn stage alone and cannot be used to back carry as it is not sturdy enough to ensure safety.

-The lack of support in a stretchy wrap will also make it more uncomfortable as your baby grows because the weight of your baby will cause it to dig into your shoulders.
+The lack of support in a stretchy wrap will also make it more uncomfortable as your baby grows because your baby’s weight will cause it to dig into your shoulders.

 With woven wraps, the main issue is that they have a pretty steep learning curve.
-It can take quite a bit of time to master different wrapping techniques, and you will probably need to learn new wraps as your baby grows.
+It can take quite a bit of time to master different wrapping techniques, and you will probably need to learn new wrap positions as your baby grows.

-They are also not one-size-fits-all.
+They are also not a one-size-fits-all solution.
 Your wrap size is based on your t-shirt size and varies slightly with different brands.
-Be sure to check the size chart before purchasing your wrap to make sure you get one that fits.
+Be sure to check the size chart before purchasing your wrap to ensure you get one that fits.

 What To Know Before Buying

 However, if you have an older baby or want a wrap for long-term use, a woven wrap is a better choice.
-It is also useful to buy your wrap in-store because, at a store, you can try on different sizes and even have a store clerk teach you a few wrap styles.
+It is also helpful to buy your wrap in-store because, at a store, you can try on different sizes.
+Some baby stores will even have certified babywearing technicians available to teach you a few wrap styles.

-If wraps intimidate you, but you want something that offers a bit more variety than a soft-structured carrier, a sling might be a choice to consider.
+If wraps intimidate you but you want something that offers more variety than a soft-structured carrier, a ring sling might be a choice to consider.

-Slings are easier to use compared to wraps and aren’t as hot as a soft-structured carrier in warm weather.
-They can also be worn on your chest, hip, and back providing a lot of variety for you and your baby.
+Slings are easier to use compared to wraps and aren’t as hot as soft-structured carriers in warm weather.
+You can also use them to wear your baby on your chest, hip, or back.

 Can You Make Your Own Sling?

-Would you like to use a ring sling, but can’t decide on a brand?
-Well, with a little effort you can make yours!
+Would you like to use a ring sling but can’t decide on a brand?
+Well, with a little effort, you can make one yourself!
 It’s pretty simple, and you don’t even need sewing skills.